dgnerlab/unbreakable-user-permalink/README.md

 No Cache for Admin literally prevents admins from accessing Cache pages.
 This is very important from a security point of view when using a Common Cache for Logged in Users.
 This is because if done incorrectly, the administrator's screen may be exposed to other users.
 Therefore, it should be used without exception.

 Try it together!
 However, preloading directly from within WP Rocket is not possible.
 A non-administrator user must log in and then directly visit the page to create a Cache file.
+So keep this condition in mind when testing.

 ```